 President Osgood announces plans to step down in 2010

-Among Grinnell's accomplishments during President Osgood's leadership were the establishment of the Expanding Knowledge Initiative, a program that facilitates interdisciplinary study; a master facilities planning process, which led to $260 million in new buildings on campus; a proactive recruitment effort that has broadened diversity within the faculty and student body; and enhanced financial aid policies to reduce substantially the debt-load of our students and assure the College's long-standing commitment to eliminating financial barriers of access for qualified students.
+One hallmark of Osgood's tenure has been continued leadership and generous enhancement of Grinnell's financial aid policies to ensure the College meets the full demonstrated need of domestic students.
+Other accomplishments during Osgood's leadership were the establishment of the Expanding Knowledge Initiative, a program that facilitates interdisciplinary study; a master facilities planning process, which led to $260 million in new building on campus; and a proactive recruitment effort that has begun to substantially broaden diversity within the faculty and student body.

 "I have loved and enjoyed being Grinnell's president," Osgood said.
 "It has been a special honor to work with and interact with our students.
 They are fun, smart, and interesting; come in all temperaments; hold high expectations for themselves; and have noble aspirations for the world."

 Osgood added, "My decision to step down in July of 2010 allows the College to conduct a comprehensive, thoughtful search for the next president to lead this extraordinary institution."

 Osgood became the 12th president of Grinnell on Aug.
 1, 1998.
 Previously, he was the Allen R. Tessler Dean and Professor of Law at Cornell University School of Law.
 He graduated magna cum laude from Yale in 1969, served in the U.S. Navy from 1969-1971, and then returned to Yale, where he edited the Yale Law Journal and received the J.D. degree in 1974.